jackdown3csr/restaker/README.md

 ## Requirements
 - Windows 10/11 for Task Scheduler automation (manual runs work on any OS)
 - Python 3.10 or newer (project tested with Python 3.13)
-- Galactica mainnet RPC endpoint and staking contract address
+- Your Galactica wallet private key

+> **Note:** The staking contract (0x90B07E15Cfb173726de904ca548dd96f73c12428) and RPC endpoint are pre-configured in `.env.example`.

 ## Quick Start
 1. **Clone and install**